Keats/dbmigrate/README.md

 ## TODO

 - find a way to do integration testing on travis + rust (use a python script?)
+- move to gitlab?

+## Changelog
+0.2.2: slugify migration names and check if they are ok

 ## Acknowledgments
 This is heavily inspired by [https://github.com/mattes/migrate](https://github.com/mattes/migrate).